 What is an Addiction?

-An addiction is not having control over doing, taking or using something, to the point that it may become harmful to you.
+Addiction is a psychological and physical inability to stop consuming a chemical, drug, activity, or substance, even though it is causing psychological and physical harm.
 Common addictions are to alcohol, drugs, gambling or sex, but it’s possible to become addicted to anything.
 There are approximately 2 million people in the UK who have an addiction.

 When Does Addiction Become a Problem?

 Some people use substances on a regular basis without any problems.
 However, other people experience damaging psychological and physical effects, as a habit turns into an addiction.

 If you are addicted to a substance, the more you use it the more tolerant your body becomes, until you need to use larger and more frequent amounts of it to get the same effect.
 This can have drastic effects on your mental and physical health, and on those people that are close to you, such as family members and friends.

 There’s no single reason why addictions develop.
 Addictions such as, gambling, alcohol, drugs and nicotine change the way you feel, both mentally and physically, which you may enjoy and want to repeat.

 Activities such as sex or gambling may cause a ‘high’ on winning, followed by a desire to repeat the success.
 This can happen over and over again, until eventually it becomes a habit that can’t be broken because it’s become a regular part of your life.